- 1 Best Vacuum for Hardwood Floors

 Why You Should Buy a New Vacuum Cleaner for Hardwood Floors

 We want to emphasize a few tips off the bat: you probably should not use your old vacuum on hardwood floors, especially new floors that were recently installed.
-Carpet vacuum cleaners, even the best vacuums for carpet, aren’t always designed to clean hardwoods.
+Carpet vacuum cleaners, even the best vacuums for carpet, aren’t always designed to clean hardwoods and may not work reliably as a hardwood floor vacuum cleaner.
 At best, they may not do a very good job of picking up dust in the cracks and corners.
 At worst, they can scratch your floor and cause permanent damage.
 So if you have a lot of hardwood and would rather not sweep it all, you need to look for a vacuum cleaner that’s specifically designed for wood floors (or the best vacuum for tile floors, etc., depending on what other surfaces you’re dealing with).

 The models we’ve chosen have features – from V-shaped brush rolls to mopping modes – that are specifically designed to take care of wood floors without causing any damage.
 To take a closer look at the best-rated vacuum cleaners for hardwood floors, read on in our guide for 2019!